s44chi/s44chi/README.md

 - 👋 Hi, I’m @s44chi
-- 👀 I’m interested in learning new things
+- 👀 I’m interested in learning lots of new things
-- 🌱 I’m currently learning computers
+- 🌱 I’m currently learning about computers
 - 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me
+- 📫 This is a cool emoji
 - ⚡ Fun fact: I can use a calculator. :)

 <!---